pherjung/nemomobile-ux.github.io/_posts/2021-06-08-Nemo_at_volla_community_days.md

 Presentation is available [here](/assets/Something_about_nemo.pdf).

-Manjaro team were present too and lukapanio showed a live a demo of Nemo Mobile using Manjaro as base.
+Manjaro team were present too and lukapanio showed a live demo of Nemo Mobile using Manjaro as base.
 <video controls>
   <source src="/assets/nemo_demo_manjaro.mp4" type="video/mp4">
 </video>